solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

 ```

 ## Appendix - Use a remote JSON Web Key Set (JWKS) server
-In the previous part of the guide we saw how to configure Gloo Edge with a public key to verify JWTs.
-The way we provided Gloo Edge with the key was to include the key itself into the Virtual Service definition.
+In the previous part of the guide we saw how to configure Gloo Gateway with a public key to verify JWTs.
+The way we provided Gloo Gateway with the key was to include the key itself into the Virtual Service definition.
 While the simplicity of this approach make it a good candidate for test setups and quick prototyping, it can quickly become unwieldy.
 A more flexible and scalable approach is to use a **JSON Web Key Set (JWKS) Server**.
 A JWKS server allows us to manage the verification keys independently and centrally, making routine tasks such as key rotation much easier.

-In this appendix we will demonstrate how to use an external JSON Web Key Set (JWKS) server with Gloo Edge.
+In this appendix we will demonstrate how to use an external JSON Web Key Set (JWKS) server with Gloo Gateway.
 We will:

 1. Create a private key that will be used to sign and verify custom JWTs that we will create;
 1. Convert the key from PEM to JSON Web Key format;
 1. Deploy a JWKS server to serve the key;
-1. Configure Gloo Edge to verify JWTs using the key stored in the server;
+1. Configure Gloo Gateway to verify JWTs using the key stored in the server;
-1. Create and sign a custom JWT and use it to authenticate with Gloo Edge.
+1. Create and sign a custom JWT and use it to authenticate with Gloo Gateway.

 ### Create the private key
 Let's start by creating a private key that we will use to sign our JWTs: